 Alan November Alan thrives on confirming and challenging educators’ thoughts about what’s possible in the world of teaching and learning.
 More than anything, he is a teacher at heart, with a wealth of experience teaching learners of all ages.
 Alan November is an international leader in education technology.
 He began his career as an oceanography teacher and dorm counselor at an island reform school for boys in Boston Harbor.
 While Alan was a computer science teacher in Lexington, MA, he was probably the first teacher in the world to have a student project on line in 1984, a database for the handicapped.
+He has been director of an alternative high school, computer coordinator, technology consultant and university lecturer.
 “As an educator, sometimes all you need is inspiration to work harder for your students.
 Audiences enjoy Alan’s humor and wit as he pushes the boundaries of how to improve teaching and learning.
-Alan was named one of the nation’s fifteen most influential thinkers of the decade by Technology and Learning Magazine.
 Alan’s resume can be found here.